nimishamw/diem/developers.diem.com/docs/core/diem-cli.md

 This guide describes how to use the Diem command line interface (CLI) client to interact with the Diem Blockchain’s testnet.
 The CLI is invoked as an interactive shell.
 It provides basic commands to simulate the creation of accounts, the minting of Diem Coins, performing transfers, and querying the blockchain.
 You can use the CLI client to interact with a validator node in different types of networks such as testnet, a local test validator network, or on a remote blockchain by specifying the node's hostname.

-You can also try out our [interactive Diem CLI tutorial](/docs/cli).
-It's a fully functioning terminal connected to the Diem testnet.

 ## Invoke the Diem CLI client
 There are two ways to invoke the Diem CLI client:
 * Connect to testnet via the CLI client